AR-js-org/AR.js/aframe/examples/new-location-based/README.md

 - `basic-js-modules` : version of `basic-js` which uses an ES6 import to include AR.js.
 Requires building using Webpack: a `webpack.config.js` is provided.

+- `show-distance` : version of `basic-js` which shows the distance to a given object when you click on it.

 - `poi` : Demonstrates downloading POIs from an OpenStreetMap-based GeoJSON API and adding them to the scene as objects, with text labels.

 - `poi-component` : Similar to `poi`, but demonstrating the use of a custom A-Frame component to download and display the POIs.

 - `osm-ways` : A more complex example showing how more specialised geodata can be rendered with AR.js.
 Downloads OpenStreetMap ways (roads, paths) from a GeoJSON API, reprojects them into Spherical Mercator, and adds them to the scene as polylines made up of individual triangles.

-- `smoothing` : A version of `basic-js` with a smoothing factor applied.
+- `avoid-shaking` : A version of `basic-js` with a smoothing factor applied to reduce shaking effects.